php-http/documentation/discovery.rst

 =========

 The discovery service allows to find and use installed resources.

 Under the hood it uses `Puli`_ for the discovery logic.
 All of our packages provide Puli resources.
 Discovery is simply a convenience wrapper to statically access clients and factories for when Dependency Injection is not an option.
 Discovery is useful in libraries that want to offer zero-configuration services relying on the virtual packages.
 If you have Dependency Injection available, using Puli directly is more elegant (see for example the Symfony HttplugBundle).

+Consumers of libraries using discovery still need to make sure they install one of the implementations.
+Discovery can only find installed code, not fetch code from other sources.

 Currently available discovery services: